The wolf on your doorstep

 Of course there is another more fundamental issue, and that is farmers love farming.
 Their fathers and grandfathers may have looked after the same patch, and that's what they want to do - not taking tourists from the city around.
 I get that.

 I think we are left with trying to preserve all our heritage, not just natural heritage.
 Some farmers will jump at re-wilding as an opportunity to diversify into wildlife tourism and make a success of it.
 Others will be promised a lot and see little benefit, because nobody will come to visit and spend money.
 Many will wish we spent as much time talking about their interests and heritage as discussing the Lynx, Beaver or Wolf.

 Sometimes preservation of ancient farming heritage will come before re-wilding, in other cases the re-wilding argument will win.

 Well as ever, no nature conservation is really successful long term without local people supporting it.
 The arguments really need to be made to them, not academics and conservation bodies.
 We must avoid past mistakes of tourism and conservation where they are little consulted and always over promised to.

 Re-wilding has much promise, potentially an idea of its time if they can overcome this and avoid the pitfalls of being seen as yet more misty eyed wildlife first, people second idealists.
 In time the movement needs to broaden its scope to show it can conserve cultural heritage too.

-on your next vacation.
+Connect with wildlife on your next vacation.